amanavaa/BI-Portfolio/README.md

 # BI-Portfolio
-This is my portfolio website where it tell all about me and my work.
+This is my portfolio website which tells all about me and my work.
+Let's check through this link --->https://myportfoliosaman.netlify.app/